datastaxdevs/workshop-nosqlbench/README.md

 All it takes is the additional `--docker-metrics` option to the command line, and Docker must be available on your system (Note: Gitpod comes with Docker preinstalled).

-You can try launching another benchmark as follows (note the last option):
+You can try launching another benchmark as follows (note the last option and the fact that this time we dropped the `driver` parameter):

 ```
 nb cql-keyvalue                                                           \